We prepare young people with skills for life. But this also needs to happen in a safe environment.

-It is the responsibility of all section leaders and leaders of groups using the hall to read this plan, communicate the evacuation plan to their members and undertake an evacuation drill as instructed by the assessment.
+It is the responsibility of all section leaders and leaders of groups using the hall to read this plan, tell their members about the evacuation plan and complete an evacuation drill at least once a year.

 This risk assessment was made with reference to the Scout Association’s fact sheet Managing Fire Safety (FS320007) and documents issued by the government to help with completing a fire risk assessment.
 Paper copies are available in the HQ Safety Folder.

 - Regulatory Reform (Fire Safety) Order 2005: A Short Guide to Making Your Premises Safe From Fire.

 - Fire safety risk assessment: small and medium place of assembly.

 Working at height can often occur in scouting but it is a much riskier activity than many believe.
 The risk assessment for this covers use of the provided stepladders and the ladder onto the balcony as well as retrieval of objects and carrying on the ladder.